- Exhibits & Animals

 All observations made on study cruises are recorded.
 This data is part of an ongoing student-based research project called the Long Island Sound Biodiversity Study.
 Details ...

 Norwalk's public dock is just across the river from our dock.
 Join us to learn what's under your keel, or spot seals or experience the first hybrid-electric research vessel in the U.S.A.
 There is plenty here for a weekend trip.
-Check out this travel story by New England Boating, Report from the field: Norwalk, CT.

 Designed by Incat Crowther of Australia, Spirit of the Sound was built in Mamaroneck, NY, at the Robert E. Derecktor Inc. shipyard, with construction managed and integrated by Alternative Marine Technologies (Amtech).
 Her hybrid-electric propulsion system was made by BAE Systems Inc., Corvus Energy and Northern Lights Hybrid Marine.